WordPress/try-wordpress/EXTEND.md

 This two-way reference allows both Try WordPress and your plugin to track relationships between original content and transformed posts.

-But using our hooks and filters is a better way to integrate, and that's what we recommend.
-See below.
+However, we recommend integrating using our hooks and filters.
+See below:

 ## Integration Points

-One option is to have your plugin be available during data liberation and handle transformations while showing realtime previews to the user.
+One option is to have your plugin be available during data liberation and handle transformations while showing real-time previews to the user.
 This is referred to as "Integration During Liberation" below.

 Another option is to have your plugin be aware of liberated data and process liberated data once your plugin is